a Book? - Produced a

 impact.
 The public was privy to every action as they watched the Vietnam

 War unfold on TV.
-This phenomena provided the media a major stake in the
+This phenomena provided the media a major stake in

-of the Vietnam War and in many cases wrote their stories
+their reporting of the Vietnam War and in many cases wrote their stories

 to fit their agenda.
 After a post TET visit to Vietnam Walter Cronkite

 reported the war was lost.
 The TET offensive was a major loss to the

 the media to become a formidable anti-war coalition.
 This group combined

 with a mixture of celebrities was enough to convince Americans that the

 war was lost.
-It demoralized our own
+It demoralized our own troops when they watched the television

-slogans.
-We captured flyers after TET written by the NVA and VC to their field forces imploring them to not
+TET written by the NVA and VC to their field forces imploring them to not

 give up; that American celebrities were on their side and would help them

 In a recent article the press refers to the Vietnam War as modern America’s

 most controversial war while reporting a recent gathering of Vietnam Vets.